The Best Of Puerto Rico in 4 Days Itinerary

-After many recommendations, we headed to Aguadilla’s Crash Boat beach which is a local hot spot!
-Upon arrival, the music was bumping, sweet smells of food filled the air, and even though it was slightly raining, everyone was partying!
+After many recommendations, we headed to Aguadilla’s Crash Boat beach which is a local hot spot in Puerto Rico.
+Upon arrival, the music was bumping, sweet smells of food filled the air, and even though it was slightly raining, everyone was still partying!

 Food stands line the beach and boats, jet skis, and giant floats anchored in with boats battling each other of who can play music louder!

 If you want to get an authentic Puerto Rican experience, I would put Crash boat beach on your Puerto Rico itinerary!
 Full Disclosure, we did come on a Saturday, which possibly equaled a bigger party =)

 Address: PR-458, Aguadilla Pueblo, Aguadilla 00603, Puerto Rico